CRXNCM/Confession-Bot/README.md

 3. Configure environment variables:
    - Copy `.env.example` to `.env`
-   - Fill in your Telegram bot token and Supabase credentials
+   - Fill in your Telegram bot token and MongoDB connection string

-4. Set up Supabase:
+4. Set up MongoDB:
-   - Create a new project on [Supabase](https://supabase.com/)
+   - Create a new database
-   - Run the SQL from `schema.sql` in the SQL editor
-   - Get your project URL and anon/public key from Project Settings > API
+   - The bot will automatically create the required collections on first run

 5. Run the bot:
    ```bash